 - In exchange for your own College keys, the Porters will give you a set of three keys.
-The first, bronze key opens the punt shed, marked MC Punts and located on Addison's Walk just opposite the Old Kitchen Bar.
-For punting, you should collect a paddle and cushions from the shed.
-For the rowboat, you should take the two oars, as well as the two brass rowlocks to rest the oars in when rowing (these slot in and out of the side of the boat).
-If there is water in the boat (e.g. because it has rained overnight), there are plastic scoops in the shed you can use to bail the water. - The second key, with a blue tab and no coloured dot, opens the pole cupboard, located to the left of the punt shed.
+The first, bronze key opens the punt shed, marked MC Punts and located on Addison's Walk just opposite the Old Kitchen Bar. - For punting, you should collect a paddle and cushions from the shed. - If there is water in the boat (e.g. because it has rained overnight), there are plastic scoops in the shed you can use to bail the water. - The second key, with a blue tab and no coloured dot, opens the pole cupboard, located to the left of the punt shed.
 You should take one pole from the cupboard if punting.
-Please Magdalen College Punts 2023 Page 2 ensure that you lock both the shed and the pole cupboard before leaving. - The cupboard has a tendency to lock itself and cannot be unlocked from the inside, so be careful not to get trapped.
+Please ensure that you lock both the shed and the pole cupboard before leaving.

+- The cupboard has a tendency to lock itself and cannot be unlocked from the inside, so be careful not to get trapped.
 Always leave at least one person outside with the keys. - The punts are beyond and behind the shed in the river, and are marked with numbers corresponding to those on the key floats.
 The third key will unlock the padlock which ties the punt to the bank.
-Please remember to get in the punt before unlocking it. - When returning, please tie up your boat as far as possible from the Bridge.
+Please remember to get in the punt before unlocking it. - When returning, please tie up your boat on the matching mooring.
 After securing your boat, please ensure you return all equipment, lock the shed, and take all your possessions and any rubbish with you before returning the keys to the Lodge.